IAHispano/Applio/README.md

 ```

 Many f0 methods may be used.
 But are to be split with a delimiter of the '+' character.
 Keep in mind that inference will take much longer as we are calculating f0 X more times.

+# About the original repo's crepe method, compared to this forks crepe method (mangio-crepe)
+The original repos crepe f0 computation method is slightly different to mine.
+Its arguable that in some areas, my crepe implementation sounds more stable in some parts.
+However, the orginal repo's crepe implementation gets rid of noise and artifacts much better.
+In this fork, i've also modified the original crepe computation to use the customizable crepe_hop_length feature on both the GUI and the CLI.
+Please let it be known, that each implementation sounds slightly different, and there isn't a clear "better" or "worse".
+It all depends on the context!

+If one must be chosen, I highly recommend using the original crepe implementation (not this fork's) as the developers of RVC have more control on fixing issues than I have.

 # About this fork's f0 training additional features.
 ## Crepe f0 feature extraction